themesberg/flowbite/content/plugins/datatables.md

 {{< /example >}}

 ## Export files

+If you want to enable the export of the table data, you can use the `simpleDatatables.exportCSV` function to export the data as a CSV file.
+The option is also available for TXT, JSON, and SQL formats.

 {{< example id="export-datatable-example" class="dark:bg-gray-900" github="plugins/datatables.md" show_dark=true datatables=true disable_init_js=true javascript=`
 if (document.getElementById("export-table") && typeof simpleDatatables.DataTable !== 'undefined') {